What Were the Effects of Colonialism?

 Control of the Spice Trade

-• Portugal established colonies in India and Southeast Asia for the trade of pepper, cloves, and other spices.
+- Portugal established colonies in India and Southeast Asia to trade in pepper, cloves, and other spices.

 Effect

-• Portuguese influenced local society, architecture, and religious traditions.
+- Portuguese Influence was felt in local society, architecture, and religious traditions.

 2. Spain: Colonialism in America and the Philippines